This article covers the following data field types:

 This allows the administrator to define which employees should be available from the employee list by making use of a shared filter.
 For more information on setting up shared filters, access the following knowledge base article.

-A entity list field, appears as a drop-down list field and ensures that the user can only select a particular project entity from the list.
+A entity list field, appears as a drop-down list field and ensures that the user can only select a particular project related entity from the list.

 When the entity list field type is selected, a second field will open asking you to select the referenced entity.
-This field contains a list of all the project entities on your instance that this can be applied to.
+This field contains a list of all the project related entities on your instance that this can be applied to.
 The format in which the field will be displayed, depends on the display format that has been setup on your instance.

 Further to the entity list field, a filter can also be applied to only reflect the items you require.
-For more information about setting up filters, access the following knowledge base article.

 You will also notice a “Allow Global Filter Toggling” checkbox.
-By enabling this, a global filter icon will appear next to the field allowing the global filter to be toggled on or off.
+By enabling this, a global filter toggle will appear next to the field allowing the global filter to be toggled on or off.
 If this checkbox is not selected, the global filter will always be applied.
 For more information on this functionality, refer to this FAQ.

 Finally, you will also see a "Filter by Selected Project" checkbox.
 By checking this box, the items that will be shown in the list will be limited to the project that you have selected.